aseuna/discord-maid-bot/README.md

 Make sure the bot has the rights for managing/deleting messages from the channels you want it to delete messages.

 Uses discord.js.
 To use this bot you have to have node.js installed alongside with discord.js and node-schedule -modules.
 This repo only provides the source code for the bot itself.

+node-schedule module by Matt Patenaude